pkimetal/pkimetal/README.md

 - Stable: https://pkimet.al/
 - Development: https://dev.pkimet.al/

 These public instances are provided as-is, on a best effort basis.
-They are NOT RECOMMENDED for production usage by CAs, because (due to Ballot SC-75) they would be seen as Delegated Third Parties.
-An on-premise deployment of the [Docker container](#docker-containers) for the latest Stable release is the appropriate way to deploy pkimetal in a production CA environment.
+They are NOT RECOMMENDED for production usage by CAs, because (due to Ballot SC-75) they may be seen as Delegated Third Parties.
+Your own deployment of the [Docker container](#docker-containers) for the latest Stable release is the appropriate way to deploy pkimetal in a production CA environment.

 ## About this project